intelligencegear/sdc/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image6]

-* Relu layer: background noise has been significantly reduced and important shapes are kept.
+* RELU layer: background noise has been significantly reduced and important shapes are kept.

 ![alt text][image7]